Equity New Zealand Board

 Secretary

-She works regularly at The Court Theatre as both an actor (The Girl on the Train, Legally Blonde, Chicago, etc) and a choreographer (Little Shop of Horrors, tap choreography for Jesus Christ Superstar).
+She works regularly at The Court Theatre in Ōtautahi as an Actor (The Girl on the Train, Dance Nation, Legally Blonde, etc), a Choreographer (Something Rotten, Little Shop of Horrors, Little Mermaid Jr, etc), and an Intimacy Director (Dance Nation, She Kills Monsters, Nude Dudes Do Dramatic Readings, etc).
 She teaches regularly at the National Academy of Singing and Dramatic Art, and at various dance studios throughout Ōtautahi.
-She is the Secretary for Blackboard Theatre Collective and has worked on numerous projects with them, including creating and directing Waiting in the Wings and Bechdel Test: An Evening of Women in Theatre.

 Kira is a proud member of the American Actors’ Equity Association and SAG-AFTRA, as well as Equity New Zealand.
-She is represented by Kathryn Rawlings & Associates and is currently appearing as “Jane” on Power Rangers Dino Fury [Season 28/29] and Cosmic Fury [Season 30] and as “Bec” on Kid Sister on TVNZ.
-She is currently training to be an Intimacy Professional and is looking forward to working on the Equity board.
+She appears as “Jane” on Power Rangers Dino Fury [Seasons 28 and 29] and Cosmic Fury [Season 30] and as “Bec” on Kid Sister on TVNZ [Seasons 1 and 2].

 Marianne Infante